 A summary of the estimated uncertainties of the model parameters is given in Table 1.
 Model runs have been conducted for all three types of PSCs, changing the input parameters by the estimated uncertainties.
-The model uncertainties due to individual input parameters were calculated as the deviations of these model runs to the initial run, and a total model error was calculated as the root mean square of all the individual model errors.
+A total model error was calculated as square root of the quadratic sum of all model errors.
 Total model errors are shown in Figure 7 A-C, together with the model results, compared to the measurements.
 Even considering the total model errors, the PSC is not consistent with a STS composition (Figure 7 C).
 This result is in good agreement with the lidar measurements.
 A similarly clear distinction between a NAT and NAD composition is not possible.
 Considering the total errors, most of the PSC could be either NAT or NAD.
+An exception is only the first and thickest part of the PSC observed between 12:20 and 13:00 UT: this is very unlikely to be NAD, and so can be clearly identified as NAT (see Figure 7 A and B).